SSWConsulting/SSW.Rules.Content/rules/learn-azure/rule.md

 <!--endintro-->

-There are heaps of great tools out there with differing pricing models and learning styles
+There are heaps of great tools out there with differing pricing models and learning styles.

 ### YouTube - $0
 YouTube is a great resource for those who love audio-visual learning.
 It is completely free and there are heaps of industry experts providing content.
 Some of the best examples are: